microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 11. Discovery/Execution State.

 ## Telemetry Design
+### Sending Consent for Collecting Metrics in Test Platform for Design Mode Scenarios.
+We have given options in TestPlatformOptions to send consent from Design Mode Scenarios.
+The users have to set CollectMetrics to send whether to collect Metrics or not.

+    /// <summary>
+    /// Options to be passed into the Test Platform during Discovery/Execution.
+    /// </summary>
+    [DataContract]
+    public class TestPlatformOptions
+    {
+        /// <summary>
+        /// Gets or sets the filter criteria for test cases.
+        /// </summary>
+        /// <remarks>
+        /// This is only used when running tests with sources.
+        /// </remarks>
+        [DataMember]
+        public string TestCaseFilter { get; set; }

+        /// <summary>
+        /// Gets or sets the filter options if there are any.
+        /// </summary>
+        /// <remarks>
+        /// This will be valid only if TestCase filter is present.
+        /// </remarks>
+        [DataMember]
+        public FilterOptions FilterOptions { get; set; }

+        /// <summary>
+        ///  Gets or sets whether Metrics should be collected or not.
+        /// </summary>
+        [DataMember]
+        public bool CollectMetrics { get; set; }
+    }

+How to use?

 ### Collecting Data
 * Collect Telemetry Data Points in various process(testhost,datacollector etc) and send it to vstest.console process where it will be uploaded.